Syncplay/syncplay/README.md

-# Syncplay
+#  MPC-HCy

 Solution to synchronize video playback across multiple instances of mplayer2 and/or Media Player Classic (MPC-HC) over the Internet.

 ## What does it do

 Syncplay synchronises the position and play state of multiple media players so that the viewers can watch the same thing at the same time without video streaming.
-When one person pauses playback, the media player is paused for all users who are connected to the same server and are in the same 'room' (viewing session).
+When one person pauses playback, the media player is paused for all users who are connected to the same server and are in the same 'room' MPC-HC.
 When one person seeks, all players seek to the same position.
 When a new person joins they will be synchronised with their fellow viewers.

 ## What it doesn't do